aureliojargas/aurelio.net/README.md

 The full sources for my personal website https://aurelio.net, online since 1999, now with 4500+ files.

-At the beginning it was only HTML files, then I started to use my own software [txt2tags](http://txt2tags.org) to generate the pages, then I moved the blog part to WordPress and now it is back as a static site, powered by [Jekyll](http://jekyllrb.com/).
+At the beginning it was only HTML files, then I started to use my own software [txt2tags](http://txt2tags.org) to generate the pages, then I moved the blog part to WordPress and now it is back as a static site, powered by [Jekyll](http://jekyllrb.com/) and Markdown.

 All these changes were slow and partial, I never moved the full site to the new tool.
-So now the tree is a complete mess with Markdown, HTML and txt2tags files living together.
+So at the end the tree became a complete mess with Markdown, HTML and txt2tags files living together.
 My goal ([issue #1](https://github.com/aureliojargas/aurelio.net/issues/1)) is to make it simpler.

 It took me more than a decade to finally put my local `/a/www` folder into version control.
 This repo initial commit is aa6ea5939daac0c46b90986314e5278388e0c778 from Nov 2013.